dessalines/flowchat/README.md

 - Figure out how to get thumbnails from links.... might be tough for non-imgur-like things.
 - Clean up codebase
 - Build startup documentation, setting up postgres, git clone.
+- Add trending algorithms
+- Front page is the list of discussions.
+  - Needs to have smart scrolling
+  - Add popular tags
+- Add tooltips for everything, move to icons not text

 # Finished